Go to My Ireland

 Seedhead Arts Street Art Walking Tour

-The peace process sparked relief and joy amongst so many within the arts community, a joy vibrantly expressed in Belfast’s iconic street art.
+The Peace Process sparked relief and joy amongst so many within the arts community, a joy vibrantly expressed in Belfast’s iconic street art.
 You’ll see how the city’s street art has moved from expressions of division and difference, towards expressions of creativity, togetherness and hope.